swcarpentry/DEPRECATED-boot-camps/4-Debugging/Readme.rst

 Segfaults
 ==========================================================================
-The Scourge of C{K&R, ANSI, ISO, 99, 11, Embedded, Objective}!
+The Scourge of {K&R, ANSI, ISO, 99, 11, Embedded, Objective} C!
 **************************************************************************
 Segmentation faults (*segfaults*) are some of the most obscure, most annoying, and most difficult to debug errors in existence.
 This is because they are a